The most important terms in cryptospace.

 Mempool

-What is the mempool?
+What is the Mempool?

 A collection of transactions that have not yet been added to the blockchain and are awaiting confirmation.